marijnh/Eloquent-JavaScript/06_object.md

 }
 ```

-If you try to call `#getSecret` from outside the class, you get an error message.
+If you try to call `#getSecret` from outside the class, you get an error.
 Its existence is entirely hidden inside the class declaration.

 To use private instance properties, you must declare them.
 Regular properties can be created by just assigning to them, but private properties _must_ be declared in the class declaration to be available at all.